CIS Frequently Asked Questions

 I have found a survey administration record for a class that is labeled Individual Instruction but I know that it isn't.
 How did this happen?

-Individual Instruction is a designation that is sent to the CIS system from the Office of Information Management and Analysis (IMA).
-A course that is recognized as being Individual Instruction by the Office of IMA is declared Individual Instruction in the CIS system as well.
+Individual Instruction is a designation that is sent to the CIS system from the Office of Institutional Reporting, Research, and Information Systems (IRRIS).
+A course that is recognized as being Individual Instruction by the Office of IRRIS is declared Individual Instruction in the CIS system as well.
 For more detailed information, contact the CIS administration office by email at CIS.

 If I don't add or change any survey administration records for my department, who will be surveyed and how will they be surveyed?